Atlas: Empire - The Stratosphere Beneath Our Feet

 The rest of the suite is similarly notable and surely marks a pinnacle in the creative output of Watson so far.
 His previous albums have been impressive, but in general terms, have arguably lacked the cohesiveness and consistency and above all, the emotive power that is very apparent in the epic and excellent Track Of Days composition.

 Due to the organic and complex nature of this album's lengthy title track, it would perhaps be foolish to describe the music in detail.
-Commenting on every subtle nuance or boisterous instrumental passage would do the albums skillful and gloriously accessible arrangements little justice.
+Commenting on every subtle nuance or boisterous instrumental passage would do the albums skilful and gloriously accessible arrangements little justice.
 Similarly, any attempt to unpick the recurring motifs and complex conglomeration of notes that make up some sections of the suite would only give a hint of the treasures contained within.

 Suffice to say, that anybody who enjoys the work of artists as diverse as, Chick Corea, Al Di Meola, Pat Metheny and Keith Emerson should hear this album.